SpyicyDev/nvim/README.md

 Yo.
 My neovim config.
 Should work by cloning to .config/nvim and opening and closing a few times!

+THIS IS THE CCI ONE - NO EXTERNAL AI

 ## Layout

 Here's the structure of the setup: